Challenging Field Sobriety Tests

 - A DWI listed on your permanent criminal record.

 - Difficulty obtaining or keeping certain professional licenses.

 - Difficulty furthering your education.

-Our Priority is Protecting You
+Our Priority Is Protecting You

 Being investigated for DWI is a very overwhelming experience and one that you are not prepared for.
 Every case is different and there are many defenses when it comes to a DWI charge.
-It takes years of experience and training to learn how to most effectively use these defenses in the most effective way for your client.
+It takes years of experience and training to learn how to use these defenses in the most effective way for your client.
 At The Wilder Law Firm, we will always have your best interests in mind and will thoroughly prepare the most effective defense for you.
 Contact us at 469-551-8609 and we will start defending you today.